wojtek11530/song_lyric_classification/README.md

 # Song lyric classification
-Engineer thesis project which aim is to create song emotions classification model basing on lyrics.
+Engineer thesis project which aim is to create a song emotions classification model basing on lyrics.

 ## Table of contents
 * [General description](#general-description)